 Just outside the Rancho Room, an open-air deck looks out over Rancho Nicasio’s grand lawn, which has been the memorable venue for many a wedding.
 Remember, Marin has one of the best climates in the world, and Nicasio sits at its sunny center.
 Couples love exchanging vows outdoors—usually in front of the gazebo—while musicians play across the way on a small stage.
 Afterwards, guests socialize by the full-service al fresco bar on the lawn’s east side, or enjoy the aroma of food cooking on the two big grills next to it.
 A professional chef provides on-site catering.

-Besides the lawn and the Rancho Room, Rancho Nicasio also boasts Marin's quintessential western barroom.
+Besides the lawn and the Rancho Room, Rancho Nicasio also boasts Marin’s quintessential western barroom.
 There are lots of animal heads on the walls, wagon wheel chandeliers, a long oak bar with glass mirrors, a brick fireplace, dark wood trusses and knotty pine paneling.
-The bar adjoins a meeting room that has its own private, oak-sheltered deck—a splendid rehearsal dinner location.
-(There's even a cottage tucked away at the far end of the green that's ideal for the bridal party.
+The bar adjoins the Western Room, which has its own private, oak-sheltered deck—a splendid rehearsal dinner location.
+(There’s even a cottage tucked away at the far end of the green that’s ideal for the bridal party.
 It has a tub and shower, full-length mirror, living room and bedroom.)

 Locals brag that Rancho Nicasio “is 25 minutes from everywhere.”
 The couples who come here from “everywhere” leave with lifelong memories.
 They look back on having pledged their love under a canopy of warm country light, enveloped by happy friends and great music.
 It’s just the kind of experience you’d expect to have at Marin’s own Brigadoon.